-The letter to the complainant will include details of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled by the school/Trust.
+The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by the school/Trust.

 If the complaint is:

 - jointly about the Chair and Vice Chair or; - the entire governing body/Board of Directors or; - the majority of the governing body/Board of Directors.